fmyuan/pflotran-elm-interface/README.md

 First, run the script link_files.sh to copy PFLOTRAN codes

-Secondly, build the library: make PETSC_DIR=$PETSC_DIR use_characteristic_curves=TRUE libpflotran.a
+Secondly, build the library: make PETSC_DIR=$PETSC_DIR th_characteristic_curves=TRUE libpflotran.a

 Then build CLM with this library.

-UPDATED: 2016-05-27
+UPDATED: 2016-08-05